sclower/accessibegone/index.md

 1. Choose to apply this rule to all programs.
 1. Set the protocol type to any.
 1. Select "These IP Addresses" and click Add.
-1. In the IP addition screen, select "This IP or Subnet" and enter 167.172.136.187 for the IP address you wish to block, then click OK.
+1. In the IP addition screen, select "This IP or Subnet" and enter 167.172.136.187 and 206.189.187.108 for the IP address you wish to block, then click OK.
 1. On the following screen, choose to block the connection.
 1. Next, check the items where the rule should apply.
 The default is for the new filter to apply to the current domain, public, and private networks.
 1. Finally, give the rule a name, and click Finish.